-For this study, traditional DAIDS site activation processes will not be conducted.
+For this study, traditional DAIDS site activation and protocol registration procedures will not be conducted for the following study components: Expanded HIV Testing, Linkageto-Care, Viral Suppression, and Provider Surveys.
 The study team will define a start date for the Expanded Testing component.
 The HPTN CORE will notify all participating HIV test sites when they may begin to distribute coupons to patients for the Linkage-to-Care study component and when participating HIV care sites may begin to distribute FIs for the Viral Suppression component.

+Protocol registration and modified DAIDS site activation will be conducted for the following study components: Prevention for Positives and Patient Surveys.
 Traditional participant informed consent will be obtained for the Prevention for Positives component and for the Patient Survey.
 Operationally, the Prevention for Positives intervention and the Patient Survey will be administered together during Month 0 and Month 12 of the Prevention for Positives study component.
 Therefore, a single comprehensive informed consent form was designed (see Appendix IIA).
-Following ethical review and approval, study sites will submit required administrative documentation - as listed in the study-specific procedures manual - to the HPTN CORE.
+Following ethical review and approval, study sites will submit required administrative documentation - as listed in the studyspecific procedures manual - to the HPTN CORE.
 CORE staff will work with study site staff and complete DAIDS protocol registration in accordance with the current DAIDS Protocol Registration Policy and Procedure Manual.
-Included in this step will be CORE and DAIDS review of each site-specific study informed consent form.
-Pending successful protocol registration and submission of all required documents, CORE staff will "activate" the site to begin study operations.
+Included in this step will be CORE review of each site-specific study informed consent form.
+Site-specific informed consent forms (ICFs) WILL NOT be reviewed and approved by the DAIDS PRO and sites will receive an Initial Registration Notification from the DAIDS PRO that indicates successful completion of the protocol registration process.
+A copy of the Initial Registration Notification should be retained in the site's regulatory files.
+Pending successful protocol registration and submission of all required documents.
+CORE staff will "activate" the site to begin study operations.
 Study implementation may not be initiated until a study activation notice is provided to the site.